About bidding in Universal App campaigns

 - To set your bid amount to match that level of projected performance, click the dot in the chart or the "Apply Target CPI" link in the box that appears.
 Both actions will update your CPI bid value in the "Bid strategy" box above.

-If you can't see this chart, make sure that you've linked your AdWords and Play accounts and check back in your campaign settings when your campaign has more traffic.
+If you don't see this chart, make sure you've linked your AdWords and Play accounts and check back in your campaign settings when your campaign has more traffic.
 With more data, the system may be able to run a projection for your campaign.

 Confidence intervals for estimates

 In your chart, you'll see a line with dots for potential bid values and a shaded region.
-This shaded region is called the "confidence interval" for the bid projection.
-"Confidence interval" is a statistical term that refers to a level of certainty behind a prediction or estimate.
+Bids in the shaded region are estimated to be more accurate.
+The shaded area is also referred to as the "confidence interval" and it indicates a level of certainty behind a prediction or estimate.
 In this case, it's calculated as the percent likelihood that a prediction is true.
-For data points inside the shaded region, the predictions are stronger – more likely to be accurate.